purna2581/JenkinsDemo/readme.txt

-This is a sample for jenkins Demo.
+This is a sample
+for jenkins Demo.
+adding first file to git hub.